Directions for Applying and Affixing Labels

-If adhesion is poor (or the label does not show tamper evidence when removed), it may be necessary to chemically clean the surface using isopropyl alcohol (99% is best) and a clean cotton cloth/pad.
-After cleaning, use a dry clean cotton cloth/pad to dry the surface.
+If adhesion is poor (or the label does not show tamper evidence when removed), it may be necessary to chemically clean the surface using 90% isopropyl alcohol and a clean paper towel.
+After cleaning, use another clean paper towel to dry the surface.
 Do not allow the alcohol to air dry as contaminates may remain on the surface.

 For some plastic surfaces and textured surfaces, special adhesives may be needed.
 We suggest you order samples and test to assure suitability.
 Another option is to lightly abrade the surface with sandpaper to improve adhesion.
 Please call if you have problems with adequate adhesion to plastics.

 Peel the label from the paper backing and apply to the surface.
 For most non-porous surfaces, the label will indicate tampering if removed immediately.
 For some plastic and textured surfaces, the adhesive may require up to 4 hours to achieve the proper bond to activate the tamper evident feature when removed.

 Under certain conditions the tamper evident feature can be inadvertently activated when the label is in the process of being affixed.
 Here are tips to minimize "pre-triggering" of the tamper evident feature: